 If you have survived a stroke or brain injury, you may have to relearn skills, or learn new skills altogether, to help improve your ability to communicate and think.

 What Is Aphasia Following Stroke or TBI?

-Our providers are certified by the American Speech Language Hearing Association and have over 25 years of experience between them.
+Here at Adult Speech Therapy Services, we specialize in treating communication and cognitive changes following a stroke or TBI.
+Our clinicians are certified by the American Speech Language Hearing Association and have over 25 years of experience between them.

 Regain communication skills to improve your health, quality of life, and relationships with speech therapy from our experts!

 Apraxia of Speech